The Killers (1946)

 Abstract picture representing The Killers (1946)

-Advertised as Ernest Hemingway's The Killers, it is in fact only the film's prologue (leading up to the shocking killing of the Swede) which is Hemingway's work - taken from his short story The Killers.
-The remainder of the film is original, a taut labyrinthine plot that was scripted by none other than John Huston (he was denied a credit because he was then under contract with another studio, Warner Brothers).
+Advertised as Ernest Hemingway's The Killers, it is in fact only the film's prologue (leading up to the shocking killing of the Swede) which is the writer's work - taken from his short story of the same title, first published in Scribner's Magazine in 1927.
+(Hemingway, rarely impressed by adaptations of his work, was greatly impressed by the film, considering it one of the best examples film noir.)
+The remainder of the film is entirely original, a taut labyrinthine plot that was scripted by none other than the legendary film director John Huston (he was denied a credit because he was then under contract with another studio, Warner Brothers).
 In common with many film noir dramas of this period, the film employs an extended flashback narrative structure, similar to that used previously in Orson Welles's Citizen Kane (1941).

 The Killers was directed by German émigré Robert Siodmak, who is credited with some of the finest classic film noirs - others include The Spiral Staircase (1945), The Dark Mirror (1946) and Criss Cross (1949).
 The influence of German expressionism is keenly felt in Siodmak's inspired use of stark shadows, unusual camera angles and harsh lighting, all of which give the film an unsettling dreamlike feel, whilst heightening the bleakly oppressive mood of pessimism and cynicism which is so quintessentially film noir.